Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 Helper Lane: A lane which is executed solely for the purpose of gradients in pixel shader quads.
 The output of such a lane will be discarded, and so not rendered to the destination surface.
+UAV accesses and most wave intrinsics are disabled on helper lanes.

-Inactive Lane: a lane which is not being executed at this point in the code, e.g. due to flow control, or insufficient work to fill this lane in the wave, or because it is a helper lane.
+Inactive Lane: a lane which is not being executed at this point in the code, e.g. due to flow control, or insufficient work to fill this lane in the wave.

-Active Lane: A lane for which execution is currently being performed as determined by the specified flow control.
+Active Lane: A lane for which execution is currently being performed as determined by flow control and initial launch conditions.

 Quad: A set of 4 adjacent lanes corresponding to pixels arranged in a 2x2 square.
 They are used to estimate gradients by differencing in either x or y.
 A wave may be comprised of multiple quads.

-All pixels in an active quad are potentially executed (may be active at some point).
+> All pixels in an active quad are potentially executed (may be active at some point).
 Those that do not produce visible results are termed helper lanes.

 **Caps Flags:**